TEAM SPIRIT AND A SENSE OF BELONGING

 In the Senior School, tutor groups are established within each house to ensure the academic and pastoral well being of each student.

-All students are allocated to a House, and members of the one family are always placed in the same House.
-Each House is named after a prominent North Queensland explorer or pioneer.
+All students are allocated to a house, and members of the one family are usually placed in the same house.
+Each house is named after a prominent North Queensland explorer or pioneer.

-A number of activities at the School are based on House membership.
-Nearly all sporting activities swimming, cross-country running, athletics, triathlon and other competitive sports within the School earn points for Houses.
-As well, competition in cultural areas such as debating and public speaking will also be based on Houses.
-Students are encouraged to join in as many of these activities as possible, to help earn points for their House.
-At the end of the year, at the Awards Ceremony, a cup is awarded to the House which has gained the most points during the year.
+A number of activities at TAS are based on house membership.
+Nearly all sporting activities within the school including swimming, cross-country, athletics and triathlon, earn points for the houses.
+Competition in cultural areas such as debating and public speaking will also be based on houses.
+Students are encouraged to participate in as many of these activities as possible to help earn points for their house.
+At the end of the year the House Cup is awarded to the house that has gained the most points during the year.

-Throughout the year, each House fund-raises for charity as determined by the Head of House and House Captains reiterating our school mission statement, with students becoming 'serving members of the wider community'.
+Throughout the year, each House fundraises for charity as chosen by the Head of House and House Captains, reiterating the School’s mission statement, with students becoming ‘serving members of the wider community’.

-From their very first year in Preparatory, through to their last years, their House becomes an integral part of their lives at TAS!
+From their very first year in Preparatory, through to Year 12, a student’s house becomes an integral part of their life at TAS!

 In the Senior School, the Dragonheart Trophy, is awarded to the house with the highest participation rate across major interhouse competitions in swimming, cross-country, triathlon and athletics.
 The Academic Cup is presented to the house with the best score in national academic competitions.